49 Years Ago: Buffalo Springfield Form

 Stephen Stills had made his way to Los Angeles and after a failed audition for the Monkees, was looking to form a band.
 He convinced his friend Richie Furay to join him with promises of fame and fortune.
 During this same time frame, Neil Young was also on the West Coast looking for rock and roll gold.
 Young and bassist Bruce Palmer had made the trek from Canada after their band the Mynah Birds had fallen apart.
 The duo were hard to miss, driving a black hearse with Ontario plates around L.A.
 Legend has it the two pairs of aspiring rockers met up in a traffic jam.

-The band went from zero to sixty in no time at all, getting signed by Atco Records and releasing their debut album by year’s end.
+The band went from zero to 60 in no time at all, getting signed by Atco Records and releasing its debut album by year’s end.
 “The Springfield blew us off the stage,” recalled Byrds bassist Chris Hillman.
 “They were hungry and young and they just had the goods.”